(Silicone Breast Implant)

 The Seattle Plastic Surgery office is located in the First Hill neighborhood of Seattle.
 While an hour north of Tacoma, Seattle Plastic Surgery offers the optimal environment for breast augmentation.
 We also have relationships with local lodging if you choose to stay in the area.

-Dr. Jonov offers in-person and virtual consultations to accommodate patients coming from outside of Seattle.
+Dr. Jonov offers in-person and virtual consultations to accommodate patients coming from outside of Seattle, including Vancouver, BC.
 Over Skype or FaceTime, Dr. Jonov can usually determine if you are a candidate for breast augmentation.

 To schedule a consultation with Dr. Craig Jonov at Seattle Plastic Surgery, call us at 206-324-1120 or contact us online.